NMangera/Udacity_DataAnalysis_Nanodegree/Introduction/Gapminder World/README.md

 # Investigate a Dataset (Gapminder World Dataset)

-This chapter considered the data analysis process as whole from gathering data through to communicating results.
-This project therefore naturally included the steps outlined below.
+This chapter considers the data analysis process as whole from gathering data through to communicating results.
+This project therefore naturally includes the steps outlined below.

  **A. Determine Objectives**